Early 1990s recession: New Zealand

 In neighbouring New Zealand, the recession came after the re-election of the reformist Lange Labour government.
 The impact of economic reforms (known as Rogernomics) in the recession led to deep policy divisions between the Prime Minister, David Lange, and the Minister of Finance, Roger Douglas.
 In response to the recession, Douglas wanted to increase the pace of reform, whereas Lange sought to prevent further reform.
 Douglas resigned from Cabinet in 1988, but was re-appointed to Cabinet in 1989, prompting Lange to resign.
 Labour lost the 1990 general elections by a landslide to the National Party, who continued with Douglas' reforms.

 France

 François Mitterrand was elected to a second term on 8 May 1988 and his political party, the Socialist Party, and its allies won a very narrow majority in the National Assembly the next month.

 Weakened by the recession and corruption scandals, the Socialist Party suffered severe defeats in the 1992 local elections (regional and cantonal) and the 1993 legislative elections (winning only 53 seats out of 577, its worst turnout until 2017) where the RPR-UDF right-wing coalition were returned to power with a massive majority of 449 seats out of 577.

 Influence on culture

 In the United States during the recession more people chose to shop at discount stores.
 This caused Kmart and Walmart (which became the country's largest retailer in 1989) to outsell the traditional stalwart Sears.

+A need for feel-good entertainment in a time of recession was one of the reasons for changing priorities in US movie industry.
+So year 1993 was considered the year of the family film.
+As production costs rose, films pitched at both adults and children offered a greater chance being profitable both at the theater and in the ensuing home video rentals.
+Family films encouraged repeat business and offered more opportunities to sell merchandise.
+Columbia Pictures chairman Mark Canton said that PG-rated films were much more likely to make over $100 million, compared to adult-oriented fare.
+Among many films released that year are Free Willy, Groundhog Day, Last Action Hero, and Jurassic Park, which would go on to become the highest-grossing film to date.
+There were blockbusters like Mrs. Doubtfire and Indecent Proposal, critical favorites such as Schindler's List and Philadelphia, and future classics, like Dazed and Confused, Batman: Mask of the Phantasm, and The Nightmare Before Christmas.